Pierre Belain d'Esnambuc: Commerce and Freebooting

 Belain, commanding a 14-gun brigantine with a crew of 40, practiced artisanal piracy.
-He also traded between Havre de Grace and the Caribbean, assisted in this by Jean Cavelet de Hertelay, a great shipowner of Havre and director of "the Romaine."
+He also traded between Havre de Grace and the Caribbean, assisted by Jean Cavelet de Hertelay, a great shipowner of Havre and captain of "the Romaine."
 With the purchase of the Marquisate of Graville, Hertelay became the agent of Richelieu, purchaser of several maritime domains.

 Upon the Peace of Vervins, the French refused to recognize the right of the pope to award sovereignty of the ocean at will.
 A verbal clause stipulated that below the meridian of El Hierro, called the Line of Friendship, force would decide sovereignty and war could reign without affecting the peace between the nations in Europe.
 The Twelve Years' Truce signed in 1609 between the Netherlands and Spain, mediated by England and France, allowed the development of navigation to the Caribbean.
 Navigation being freed, Pierre Belain sought to affiliate himself with Urbain du Roissey, lord of Chardonville, to rebuild his fortune through navigating the ocean, the only risk being to encounter a Spanish ship.
 For 15 years, he traversed the seas with no great success.

 In 1620, he was captain of the Marquise, and in 1623 he was helmsman of the Espérance.
 In 1623, a race against a Spanish Galleon backfired on the pirate, who found refuge on Saint Kitts where 400 British colonists had just arrived.
 The English and the French, weakened by their respective voyages, came to an agreement to share the little Caribbean island.

 Colonization

-In 1626 he returned to France, where he won the support of Cardinal Richelieu to establish French colonies in the region by convincing him of the opportunity for profitable cultivation of tobacco, sugar cane, achiote, and indigo.
+In 1626 he returned to France, where he won the support of Cardinal Richelieu to establish French colonies in the Caribbean region by convincing him of the opportunity for profitable cultivation of tobacco, sugar cane, achiote, and indigo.
 It would also be an opportunity to extend the influence of France and Christendom.
 Richelieu became a shareholder in the Compagnie de Saint-Christophe, created to accomplish all this with D'Esnambuc at its head.

 In 1627, Esnambuc left Havre to set up on Saint Kitts, in which he had already been preceded by the Huguenots under François Levasseur.
 Since Saint Kitts had been shared with the English under the explorer Thomas Warner, the English occupied the central portion while the French took the two extremities.
 The conditions were very difficult for the French colonists who were poorly provisioned by the company.
 They survived through trade with the Dutch.
 In 1628 a French pirate ship seized two caravels containing 57 Moriscoes and Mulattoes whom they unloaded at Saint Kitts.
 This is the first known introduction of slavery in a French colony.
 Trade with foreign slave ships, though illegal, was tolerated by colonial authorities in the face of the rising demand for labor.
-In the beginning of 1629, the French colony on Saint Kitts was accounted 500 Frenchmen and 52 Blacks (of which 40 were men and 12 were women).
+In the beginning of 1629, the French colony on Saint Kitts counted 500 Frenchmen and 52 Blacks (of which 40 were men and 12 were women).

 In September 1629 the Spanish destroyed the French establishments on Saint Kitts and the colonists fled to surrounding islands.